-This page describes the Java software developed by the members of the laboratory, or hosted by the LAW albeit developed by third parties.
+This page describes the Java software developed by the members of the LAW.

 BUbiNG is the next-generation web crawler built upon the authors' experience with UbiCrawler and on the last ten years of research on the topic.
 BUbiNG is an open-source Java fully distributed crawler (no central coordination); single agents, using sizable hardware, can crawl several thousands pages per second respecting strict politeness constraints, both host- and IP-based.
 Unlike existing open-source distributed crawlers that rely on batch techniques (like MapReduce), BUbiNG job distribution is based on modern high-speed protocols so to achieve very high throughput.

 In case you are a webmaster, and want to stop the crawler from accessing your site, please follow these instructions.

 Fast Computation of the Neighbourhood Function and Distance DistributionWe have designed and engineered an algorithm that computes quickly the neighbourhood function and a number of geometric centralities of very large graphs.
 We provide a Java implementation in WebGraph.
 It has been used to measure Facebook.

 We devised a new way to permute graphs so to increase their locality, which in turn entails much better compression ratios when using WebGraph.
 The software written to that purpose is distributed in the LAW software under the GNU General Public License.

 We proved that there is a simple way to compute the derivatives of PageRank (w.r.t. the damping factor) of any order, and also to compute the MacLaurin polynomial coefficients of PageRank during the PageRank computation for a fixed damping factor.
 As a result, once the coefficient have been stored it is possible to compute directly the value of PageRank (approximated by the same number of iterations) for any other value of the damping factor.
 The software written to that purpose is distributed in the LAW software under the GNU General Public License.